JoshuaBuditama/slowvid/front-end/README.md

 ### 2. camelCase

-Prefer camelCase to kebab-case, snake_case or any other naming convention.
+For variable, class and package names, prefer camelCase to kebab-case, snake_case or any other naming convention.

 ### 3. prefer npm over yarn